 Dr. Cameron was known to be practicing medicine in Chatham in 1883 as his name appears on birth records and death records from 1883 through 1885.
 The 1885 Ontario Business Directory and Gazetteer listed Dr. Malcolm L. Cameron as a physician in Chatham with an office in the Merchants Bank Block.

-He married Bertha Workman in Taree, New South Wales, Australia in 1889.
+Dr. Cameron married Bertha Workman in Taree, New South Wales, Australia in 1889.
 Mrs. Cameron was born in England in 1869.
 She was the daughter of Josiah Workman and the former Eliza Davis.
-Prior to marrying Josiah Workman, her mother had been married Alexander Wilson Paul on the 7th of April, 1854 in London, England.
+Prior to marrying Josiah Workman, Mrs. Cameron’s mother had been married Alexander Wilson Paul on the 7th of April, 1854 in London, England.
 Her mother had two children with Mr. Paul.
-Her sister Margaret Paul was born on the 12th of August, 1858 and he sister Ada Paul on the 10th of February, 1867.
+Her sister Margaret Paul was born on the 12th of August, 1858 and her sister Ada Paul on the 10th of February, 1867.
 Alexander Wilson Paul died sometime during the first 3 months of 1868.
 Her mother married Josiah Workman on the 17th of September, 1868.
 Her father was a harness maker.
 The Workman family immigrated from England to New South Wales, Australia aboard the sailing ship “Jerusalem” in June of 1874.
 Mrs. Cameron’s mother Eliza, died in 1882 in New South Wales.

 Dr. and Mrs. Cameron had 4 children.
-A son, Malcolm Ralph Workman Cameron was born in 1891 in Taree, a son Dudley Granville Sayer Cameron was born in 1893 in Wingham, New South Wales, a son Ronald J. D. Cameron was born in 1902 in Grafton and a daughter Mary Bertha Cameron was born in 1906, also in Grafton.
+A son, Malcolm Ralph Workman Cameron was born in 1891 in Taree, a son Dudley Granville Sayer Cameron was born in 1893 in Wingham, New South Wales, a son Ronald J. D. Cameron was born in 1902 in Grafton, N.S.W. and a daughter Mary Bertha Cameron was born in 1906, also in Grafton.